mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What is bulk capacitance?
 - What is inductive flyback?
 When can this be unwanted?
 When can it be wanted?
 How can you protect against it?
 - What is PWM?
 What are its characteristics?
+- What novel semiconductors are being explored for power electronics?
+What are their tradeoffs?

 ## General Power Supply
 Assume DC-DC for nearly every question unless specified or implied.
 AC power supplies are rarely brought up during my interviews given their use cases and relevance to my experience.